Breda Four: Willy Lages

 Willy Lages (born 1901) became head of the Amsterdam office of the Sicherheitspolizei and the Sicherheitsdienst in Amsterdam after the February strike in 1941, as well as head of the Central Agency for Jewish Emigration in Amsterdam.
 He was responsible for anti-Jewish measures, including roundups and deportations of 70,000 Jews.
-He also ordered and was involved in executions, including the execution of Hannie Schaft and executions that were part of Operation Silbertanne.
+He was involved in executions, including of Hannie Schaft and within Operation Silbertanne.
 He was sentenced to death on 20 September 1949, which was upheld in cassation on 12 July 1950.